abhishektiwari/hbat/docs/source/index.rst

 HBAT 2 (Hydrogen Bond Analysis Tool 2)
 =====================

-A Python package to automate the analysis of potential hydrogen bonds and similar type of weak interactions in macromolecular structures, available in Protein Data Bank (PDB) file format.
-HBAT uses a geometric approach to identify molecular interactions by analyzing distance and angular criteria.
+A Python package to automate the analysis of potential hydrogen bonds and similar type of weak interactions in macromolecular structures from Protein Data Bank (PDB).
+HBAT supports both ``.pdb`` and ``.cif`` (mmCIF) file formats and uses a geometric approach to identify molecular interactions by analyzing distance and angular criteria.

 **Supported Interaction Types:**